OWASP/Software-Component-Verification-Standard/en/0x11-V2-Software_Bill_of_Materials.md

-# V2: Software Bill-of-Materials (SBOM) Requirements
+# V2: Software Bill of Materials (SBOM) Requirements

 ## Control Objective

-Automatically creating accurate Software Bill-of-Materials (SBOM) in the build pipeline is one indicator of mature development processes.
+Automatically creating accurate Software Bill of Materials (SBOM) in the build pipeline is one indicator of mature development processes.
 SBOMs should be a machine readable format.
 Each format has different capabilities and use-cases they excel in.
 Part of SBOM adoption is identifying the use-cases and capabilities best suited to specific purposes.
 While SBOM format standardization across an organization may be